hybridgroup/cylon-digispark/examples/button/button.markdown

 # Button

-For this example, we're going to be connecting to an Arduino, and when a putton on it's pressed, an LED will be toggled.
+For this example, we're going to be connecting to a digispark, and when a button on one of its pins is pressed, a LED will be toggled.

-Before you start this example, make sure you've got the `cylon-firmata` module installed.
+Before you start this example, make sure you've got the `cylon-digispark` module installed.

 We'll get started by importing the Cylon module: